Thermoplastics be melted, shaped, and cooled multiple times

 Bonding Structure No cross-links; linear or branched polymer chains Cross-linked structure, creating a rigid network

-Mechanical Properties Less rigid, more flexible; can be softened More rigid, hard, and brittle; retains shape under heat
+Mechanical Properties Less rigid, more flexible; can be softened More rigid, complex, and brittle; retains shape under heat

 Applications Widely used in packaging, consumer products, etc. Used in high-temperature, high-stress environments